 Some of my best friends are fictional characters.
 They’re always there for me when I need them, getting into and out of the same scrapes and adventures, saying witty or silly or profound things, expressing their hearts in a way that touches mine.
 I’ve been a nerd a long time, and often a lonely one, and I’ve always found a friend in a book.

 Maybe that’s why it is so hard for me to get rid of books.
 I used to be unable to get rid of books at all.
 I’ve gotten more ruthless about it, especially with new books (or books new to me.)
 If they don’t grab me right away, I ring the bell and shout, “Next!”
-(See the latest entry over there in the Snark Tank.)

 But if the book grabs me, holds my attention, makes me stay up all night to finish it, well, it’s MINE, MINE I tell you!
 And will be for life.
 Nothing can induce me to get rid of books that have befriended me, helped me through hard times, and give me something new every time I reread them.